 If your personal credit score is less than 700, you may have a hard time securing financing from a traditional lender or bank.
 In this case, you’ll want to improve your credit score before applying for a business line of credit.

 Another option is to work with online lenders.
 They tend to be more lenient when it comes to financing.
-For example, National is a fintech marketplace with lenders that don’t maintain credit score requirements.
+For example, National Business Capital is a FinTech marketplace with lenders that don’t maintain credit score requirements.

 Your business financial statements are a good indicator of how financially sound your business is.
 Lenders want to know that you’re bringing in enough cash to manage your payments and still stay afloat.